 If for any reason, the Agreement is terminated before the end of the contract term, Purchaser would be responsible or any outstanding capital obligations and satisfying the gas volumes which would have been delivered to Seller over the full term.

-Guarantees:

-Each party shall provide appropriate guarantees for the entire contract term.

 THIS PROPOSAL AND TERM SHEET ARE FOR DISCUSSION PURPOSES ONLY TO FACILITATE THE NEGOTIATION, PREPARATION AND EXECUTION OF A DEFINITIVE AGREEMENT.
 THEY ARE NOT INTENDED TO CREATE A BINDING OR ENFORCEABLE CONTRACT OR TO BE COMPLETE AND ALL INCLUSIVE OF THE TERMS OF THE RELATED TRANSACTION.
 THIS PROPOSAL AND TERM SHEET ARE NOT AN OFFER OR COMMITMENT OF SELLER OR BUYER OR ANY PARENT OF AFFILIATE OF EITHER.
+FURTHERMORE, THIS PROPOSAL AND TERM SHEET IS NOT A COMMITMENT OR AGREEMENT TO ENTER INTO A BINDING AGREEMENT OR CONTRACT IN THE FUTURE.
 THE TRANSACTION DESCRIBED ABOVE IS SUBJECT TO FURTHER REVIEW AND APPROVAL OF THE BOARD OF DIRECTORS OF SELLER AND BUYER AND THE EXECUTION OF THE DEFINITIVE AGREEMENT CONTAINING ALL APPROPRIATE PROVISIONS, INCLUDING, BUT NOT LIMITED TO, THOSE RELATING TO CREDIT AND LIMITATION OF DAMAGES AND REMEDIES AND FORCE MAJEURE.
 ALL PRICES INCLUDED HEREIN ARE FOR INDICATIVE PURPOSES ONLY AND ARE SUBJECT TO CHANGE UNTIL SUCH TIME WHEN A DEFINITIVE AGREEMENT MAY BE SIGNED.